If you are searching for an ICAI CA Final course or a subject for a new course, then you are landed on the correct page.

 |Paper 6F||Multidisciplinary Case Study|

 |Paper 7||Direct Tax Laws and International Taxation|

 |Paper 8||Indirect Tax Laws|

 Final Course is the last level of CA Course.
-After qualifying both the groups of Intermediate course, a student can get registered for C.A.
+After qualifying both the groups of the Intermediate course, a student can get registered for C.A.
 Final Course.
 Candidate can appear in CA Final examination during the last 6 months of practical training.
 But before appearing in CA Final Exam, one has to successfully complete four weeks Advanced Integrated Course on Information Technology and Soft Skills (AICITSS) during the last two years of practical training.

 CA FINAL COURSE DETAILS